 We get many referrals of babies with feeding difficulties thought to be due to tongue tie.
 Not all children with a prominent lingual frenulum have a problem with tongue function, and we have found that around a third of babies we see end up not needing a tongue tie snip to get feeding back on track.

-In our experience one of the most helpful component of the feeding assessment in newborns with breastfeeding difficulties is ultrasound assessment of the breastfeeding in progress.
+In our experience, one of the most helpful components of the feeding assessment in newborns with breastfeeding difficulties is ultrasound assessment of the breastfeeding in progress.
 This is done by one of our practice nurses at the Gymea office.
-A management plan for you and your baby can be formulated with you based on our assessment findings and the degree of feeding difficulty that is present.
+We can formulate a management plan for you and your baby based on our assessment findings and the degree of feeding difficulty that is present.

 The main concerns for the tongue tie snip procedure include the pain involved (we do use a local anaesthetic cream), the risk of bleeding requiring a stitch for control, and the small risk of scarring causing re-tethering of the tongue and a recurrence of the problem.
 When we are confident that a tongue tie is causing feeding problems, these concerns are ‘acceptable’.

 In some cases, if the mother is not experiencing significant pain or nipple damage, and alternate causes for the feeding difficulty seem to exist, non-surgical interventions can be tried for 5-7 days before a tongue tie snip is considered.